"Weather forecast for tonight: dark."

 The tension was palpable, and I couldn’t stand it.
 I plucked a bottle from Parker’s grasp, uncapping it and taking as large of a swallow as I could manage.
 The burn felt good, and I only coughed a little before handing it back.
 Parker took it with that perpetual crazed grin.
 “I like her,” he told Sebastian.
 “Want some?”

-Sebastian shook his head, stepping out from Parker’s embrace.
-“Nah, Hana and I were just leaving, and I’m driving.”
+Sebastian stepped out from Parker’s embrace.
+“Besides, Hana and I were just leaving.”

 “But you just got here, man!” he protested.